acharekarshubham12/Fake-News-Detection/README.md

 ## ROC Curve Comparision
 <img width="1022" height="691" alt="Roc Curve Comparison" src="https://github.com/user-attachments/assets/36bee5e9-dff6-4865-a5c7-f9a4f7cdf53e" />

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit pull requests with detailed descriptions of changes.
+Ensure all tests pass and maintain the existing code style.

-## LICENSE
+## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact
+For questions or support, please contact [acharekarshubham12@gmail.com](mailto:acharekarshubham12@gmail.com).